ceejbot/accidental-noder/slides.md

 # [fit] and the __systems__ they build
 # [fit] are under my __care__

+^ And I mean the connotations of that word.

 ---

 # [fit] where they are __now__ &
 # [fit] where they're going __next__

+^ responsible for; gonna break that down now

 ---